How to look for Maps and plans

-W A Seymour, ed, ‘A history of the Ordnance Survey’ (Dawson, 1980)
+W A Seymour, ed, ‘A History of the Ordnance Survey’ (Dawson, 1980)

-Catherine Delano-Smith and Roger J P Kain, ‘English maps: a history’ (British Library, 1999)
+Catherine Delano-Smith and Roger J P Kain, ‘English Maps: A History’ (British Library, 1999)

-Paul Hindle, ‘Maps for local history’ (Phillimore, 1998)
+Brian Paul Hindle, ‘Maps for local history’ (B T Batsford, 1998)

 A major online gateway to information on the history of cartography, including details about many map collections held in institutions worldwide, is the site ‘Map History/History of Cartography’ maintained by Tony Campbell, formerly Map Librarian of the British Library: maphistory.info/

 Read the University of Nottingham Manuscripts and Special Collections guide to using historical maps and plans.

 Appendix: Maps extracted from documents and other map series